alexandreboutrik/alexandreboutrik/README.md

 ### PQC Group (Post-Quantum Cryptography at UTFPR-TD)

-The mission of this research group is to contribute to Post-Quantum Cryptography (PQC) by studying concepts, applications and adoption strategies, focusing on - but not restricted to - the development and evaluation of PQC in network protocols.
+The mission of <a href="https://pqc-group-utfpr.github.io/index.html">this research group</a> is to contribute to Post-Quantum Cryptography (PQC) by studying concepts, applications and adoption strategies, focusing on - but not restricted to - the development and evaluation of PQC in network protocols.
 Currently working on the <a href="https://pqc-group-utfpr.github.io/projects.html">BBPQ</a> project.

 ---